 - Helping them through the process of death in the most dignified manner

 Additional responsibilities of a hospice travel nurse include:

 - Ordering supplies needed for care

-- Obtaining the equipment needed for sufficient care
+- Obtaining all equipment needed

 - Performing patient assessments; and

 But the job responsibilities don’t end there.
-As a hospice travel nurse, you will likely be working with a team of medical experts and others to ensure that your patients’ needs are constantly being met.
+As a hospice travel nurse, you will likely be working with a team of medical experts and others to ensure that your patient’s needs are constantly being met.
 Your team may consist of: